simonmtr/inf-fwpm-objective-c-bool-parser/README.md

 ## Limitations
 - variables can be one char long
-- variables a with value 0, b with value 1 and c with value 0
+- variables a with value 0, b with value 1 and c with value 0 per default
-- no multiple "!" allowed